c-ding-math/math-note/readme.txt

 == Description ==

-A wordpress theme designed for math notes.
-It features a minimalist look and comes with built-in MathJax support by default.
-With this theme, text enclosed in $…$ will render as inline math, while text enclosed in $$…$$ will rendered as display math.
+A WordPress theme designed for math notes.
+It has a minimalist look, ensuring your content takes center stage and remains the focal point.
+The theme comes with built-in MathJax support by default, rendering text enclosed in $...$ as inline math and $$...$$ as display math.

 == Installation ==